 The Village of Oak Park Health Department has an agreement with the Illinois Department of Public Health to manage childhood lead including managing and maintaining the state of Illinois' STELLAR database; a database which collects and stores childhood blood lead sampling data and environmental health investigation data.
-In 2020, the Health Department managed (Number To Be Determined) childhoodblood lead test results.
-Among those blood lead results received, there were (Number To Be Determined) venous and (Number To Be Determined) capillary blood tests above 5 mcg/dl, all requiring various levels of Health Department follow-up including nursing case- management and environmental investigation and follow-up.
+In 2020, the Health Department managed 1107 childhood blood lead test results.
+Among those blood lead results received, there were 86 test results above 5 mcg/dl, all requiring various levels of Health Department follow-up including nursing case- management and environmental investigation and follow-up.